GoncaloFelicio/Pomodoro-App/README.md

 - Open app by clicking on the terminal executable inside /dist (opens much faster),
 - Auto adjust the background image to always match size of the window.

+# Final Notes

+When packaging the app i first tried with py2app, this did not work, even troubleshooting and trying a lot of fixes did not work in creating a launchable app icon, even though it worked by launching from the terminal executable.
+Don't know if it has to do with my MacOs version or was doing something else wrong.
+The build time was also much longer than with pyinstaller, but with pyinstaller i had to adjust the pathing to the resources and add the images and sounds folder manually to the app.